Science

 If you visited a Science lesson at Crane Park you would see:

-Year 2 pupil – ‘I enjoy exploring in my science lessons and solving problems.
-We recently really found out a lot about trees, leaves and berries.’
+Year 2 pupil – ‘I like going outside in science lessons to find out a lot about trees, leaves and berries.’

 Cultural capital

-As a school, we ensure our children are provided with extra-curricular experiences to enhance their knowledge across the science curriculum through workshops, off-site trips and themed days/weeks.
-These opportunities are carefully selected each year to provide diversity, promote scientific enquiry knowledge and to celebrate science museums and sites in and around London.
+We ensure our children are provided with extra-curricular experiences to enhance their knowledge across the science curriculum through workshops, off-site trips and participation in British Science Week.
+These opportunities are carefully selected each year to enrich children’s learning and deepen their scientific understanding, taking advantage of the large range of scientific museums and sites in and around London.

 We have created a set of values that we feel are critical to becoming effective learners.
 We want to enable our children to be ‘lifelong learners’ by following our lifelong values:

-Aspirational - develop higher order thinking skills and question the way in which the world works, promoting their understanding and problem-solving skills to become future scientists and innovators.
+Aspiration - developing higher order thinking skills and question the way in which the world works, promoting their understanding and problem-solving skills to become future scientists and innovators.